antonkhmv/fca/README.md

 1. [Housing Prices](https://www.kaggle.com/datasets/harishkumardatalab/housing-price-prediction)

-House price prediction based on area, number of bedrooms, etc.
+- House price prediction based on area, number of bedrooms, etc.

+- 545 rows, no nulls.

-5 numerical features, 6 boolean feautres, 1 categorical
+- 5 numerical features, 6 boolean feautres, 1 categorical

 2. [Student Performance](https://www.kaggle.com/datasets/devansodariya/student-performance-data)

-Prediction of student's preformance in exams based on the school, gender, age, family education, etc.
+- Prediction of student's preformance in exams based on the school, gender, age, family education, etc.

+- 395 rows, no nulls.

-13 numerical features, 8 boolean feautres, 9 categorical
+- 13 numerical features, 8 boolean feautres, 9 categorical

 3. [Mobile Price Classification](https://www.kaggle.com/datasets/iabhishekofficial/mobile-price-classification)

-Mobile phone price prediction based on size of ram, battery, clock_speed, etc.
+- Mobile phone price prediction based on size of ram, battery, clock_speed, etc.

+- 2000 rows, no nulls.
+Downsampled to 512 to imporve performance.

-14 numerical features, 6 boolean feautres, 1 categorical
+- 14 numerical features, 6 boolean feautres, 1 categorical

 ## Metrics

-I chose `f1_macro` as a metric for comaring the predictions as it captures recall and precision for both classes. `AUC ROC` can't be used as we can't calculate probabilities for each class.
+I chose `f1_macro` as a metric for comaring the predictions as it captures recall and precision for both classes. `AUC ROC` cannot be used for `FCA`  because there's no straightforward way to calculate probabilities for each class.

+All metrics for both standard ML methods and FCA were measured using Cross-Valdation with N=5 folds.

 ## Classification with models from sklearn and other ML libraries